-This little ice cream shop offers big flavours.
-As it’s a local favourite, it’s not unusual to see a lineup that stretches out the door.
-Asian flavours such as pandan, coconut ash and black sesame, Vietnamese coffee and rosewater-pistachio are on the menu.
-The soft serve creations change weekly.
+This little ice cream shop offers big flavors.
+As a local favourite, it’s not unusual to see a lineup that stretches out the door.
+Asian flavours are on the menu such as pandan, coconut ash and black sesame, Vietnamese coffee and rosewater-pistashio.
+Their soft serve creations change weekly.
 Get one of everything.
+Multiple locations.

 Icy Italian gelato

 A venture by two former employees from the popular Italian eatery Nora Gray, (Dalla Libera and Nick Rosati) comes this Saint-Henri ice cream oasis.
 Using locally sourced organic dairy products and seasonal ingredients, their flavours change often.
 Don’t forget to try the ice cream sandwiches – pick-up and delivery now available.